 Goals at a global scale

-To help move that process along, Bank of America recently announced $60 million in initial funding to create the Blended Finance Catalyst Pool, which supports climate resiliency, access to clean energy, affordable housing and water and sanitation.
-Development banks, institutional and private equity investors and other financial institutions are intended to co-invest alongside the Blended Finance Catalyst Pool, driving greater capital flows.
-Investment may be in the form of debt or equity and include funds that support SDG focus areas.
+To help move that process along, in 2018 Bank of America announced an initial allocation of $60 million to create the Blended Finance Catalyst Pool, which supports climate resiliency and access to clean energy, affordable housing and water and sanitation.
+Bank of America co-invests with development banks, foundations, institutional and private equity investors and other financial institutions to scale funding that addresses the SDGs.

 Since 2007, Bank of America has provided more than $350 billion to environmental sustainability.
 Learn more about Bank of America’s commitment to transitioning to a more sustainable economy and its efforts to realize social equality.
 These include a new goal of mobilizing and deploying $1.5 trillion in sustainable finance capital by 2030 in support of the SDGs.